top of page

 In November 2021, thanks to a CDC Health Disparities Grant, administrated by the Vermont Department of Health, the project received two years of funding and was able to hire Alison Segar as Project Director.
 CCTV Center for Media and Democracy, based in Burlington VT, became the home of VLJP, a great match for all.

-At the beginning of August 2022, thanks to a further grant through the Vermont Department of Health we were able to employ a project manager to support the work of the project director with the ever expanding scope of work being undertaken.
+At the beginning of August 2022, thanks to a further grant through the Vermont Department of Health we were able to employ a project manager to support the work as the project began to expand.

 bottom of page